SirWaffle/cpp-near-dedupe/README.md

 ```

 # bugs and issues
+- theres very little error handling at the moment, so it can be touchy
 - need to manually clear the output folder / make sure its empty / ensure you have permissions, otherwise std::filesystem:: throws an exception and it fails at the end of crunching.